craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/“the-system”-i-use-to-try-to-run-my-life-better.md

 Habits for once a year, for me typically around the new calendar year

-* New Years day greek tradition
+* Greek tradition of living the things you want the most on new years day

-* Yearly Review
+* Yearly review
-  		- review and write out what happened each month by looking at pictures, calendar
+  * review and write out what happened each month by looking at pictures, calendar
-  		- reflection ritual journal process
+  * reflection ritual journal process
-  		- review / reflect on core values and if anything has evolved
+  * review / reflect on core values and if anything has evolved
-  		- read previous letters to the future
+  * read previous letters to the future

 * Yearly Planning
-  		- clarify and write down new yearly themes
+  * clarify and write down new yearly themes
-  		- clarify and update 3 year vision
+  * clarify and update 3 year vision

 * Write new letter(s) to the following year for yourself and family

 <h4 id=yearlytools>Tools</h4>